stanfordio/ressenter/README.md

 ## Robustness

-This tool was made by reverse engineering Dissenter's API.
-(To be fair, it wasn't that hard.)
+This tool uses Dissenter's public API.
 Because we have no insight into Dissenter's internals, there's no guarantee that this tool provides an exhaustive or reliable archive of Dissenter content.

 For example, we don't know whether comments become inaccessible after some period of time, or whether there is a limit on how many comments we can pull from any particular user.